343 Flammable and Combustible Liquids

 343.22 Requirements for Combustible Liquids

-The following conditions apply:
+The following conditions apply for mailing combustible liquids:

-1. International Mail.
-Combustible liquid is prohibited.
+1. International Mail: Combustible liquids are prohibited.

 4.